realm-project/dcm/README.md

 There are some situations where having more than one event bus (per machine) is desirable.
  * A Relay can pass events from a source to a target, such as one bus to another.
  * A Bridge can link two busses together in both directions.
+Cycle-detection will prevent an infinite loop.

 Filtering and transforming allows relays and bridges to be more selective in determing which events to pass on and what form those passed-on events should take.
-If differemt filters or transformers are required in each direction linking two busses, a pair of relays is required.
+If different filters or transformers are required in each direction when linking two busses, a pair of relays should be used instead.

 ![Relay Layout](documentation/images/layout-relay.png)